seam/ticket-monster/README.md

 --------------------

 You can easily start an EC2 instance, pre-configured with EAP 5.1.
 You need to configure some (user-specific) settings.
-Add this profile to your `/.m2/settings.xml`:
+Add these profiles to your `/.m2/settings.xml`:

 `      <profile>
          <id>ticketmonster-aws</id>